 - Too hard?
 Feeling like throwing the towel in?
 Take a few steps back and switch to ‘vegetarian for now’ or ‘vegan after 10 am’.
 ‘Vegan before 6 pm’ doesn’t make sense from a digestive point of view; if you need meat, it’s best to have it for lunch when you’ll have more time to digest it.
 Or replace the one biggest source of animal products in your diet first.
 Or try Meatless Mondays.

 - What’s your favorite non-vegan treat?
 Find a vegan recipe to make by yourself, or a café serving it.

 - Craving meat?
 Eat plants first, and that hunger may subside.
 If you still crave it, you’ll end up having a smaller serving.

 - Hang out more with animals.
 For example, volunteer at an animal shelter.
 Or visit a farm to chill with some goats.
 I find eye-gazing with cows almost turns up my love factor.
 This might build your motivation up if you need a boost.
 A stuffed toy to hug might also help.
 Or post a photo of large, kind eyes of a gorgeous animal on your fridge.

 Come up with your own ‘Moo-ve on’ mantra!

 - Family driving you nuts?
 Be patient.
-You’ve done your research, you know why you’re doing this, but you may have become an alien to your family.
-Be clear about what changes you’ve made and why, but also go about your new lifestyle quietly and don’t expect any one to follow suit.
+You’ve done your research, you know why you’re doing this, but you may have become alien to your family.
+Be clear about what changes you’ve made and why, but also go about your new lifestyle quietly and don’t expect anyone to follow suit.
 Shouting at them for serving you foie gras may not help.